Rakesh-Mourya-G/xen-orchestra/docs/configuration.md

 ## Custom certificate authority

-If you use certificates signed by an in-house CA for your XCP-ng or XenServer hosts, and want to have Xen Orchestra connect to them without rejection, you can use the [`NODE_EXTRA_CA_CERTS`](https://nodejs.org/api/cli.html#cli_node_extra_ca_certs_file) environment variable.
+If you use certificates signed by an in-house CA for your XCP-ng or XenServer hosts, and want to have CloudVisor connect to them without rejection, you can use the [`NODE_EXTRA_CA_CERTS`](https://nodejs.org/api/cli.html#cli_node_extra_ca_certs_file) environment variable.

 To enable this option in your XOA, create `/etc/systemd/system/xo-server.service.d/ca.conf` with the following content: